Seirdy/seirdy.one/content/posts/website-best-practices.md

 Third-party content will complicate the CSP, allow more actors to track users, possibly slow page loading, and create more points of failure.
 Some privacy-conscious users actually block third-party content: while doing so is fingerprintable, it can reduce the amount of data collected about an already-identified user.
 Avoid third-party content, if at all possible.

 Some web developers deliver resources using a third-party content delivery network (<abbr title="content delivery network">CDN</abbr>), such as jsDelivr or Unpkg.
-Traditional wisdom held that doing so would allow different websites to re-use cached resources; however, all mainstream browsers engines now [partition their caches](https://privacycg.github.io/storage-partitioning/) to prevent this behavior.
+Traditional wisdom held that doing so would allow different websites to re-use cached resources; however, all mainstream browser engines now [partition their caches](https://privacycg.github.io/storage-partitioning/) to prevent this behavior.

 If you must use third-party content, use [subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) (check the [<abbr title="Subresource Integrity">SRI</abbr> specification](https://www.w3.org/TR/SRI/)).
 This prevents alteration without your consent.
 If you wish to be extra careful, you could use SRI for first-party resources too.